EasyEyes/remote-calibrator/README.md

   greedyLearner: true, 🚧
   // Show the video of the participant at the left bottom corner
   showVideo: true,
-  // Picture in picture video width
+  // Picture in picture video width in pixels
-  pipWidth: 208,
+  pipWidthPX: 208,
   // Show the face mesh
   showFaceOverlay: false,
   // How many times participant needs to click on each of the calibration dot